ggaarder/ggaarder-s-cheatsheet/nix.md

 # Eject CD

 Just `eject`.
+It would help you to umount automatically, if you are root.

 If you want to specify which to eject, you can do things like `eject /dev/cdrom0`.

 # Mount DD